Vehicle strikes 3 students outside high school in France

 A driver was arrested after the collision, and the Toulouse prosecutor has been called to investigate, the ministry said.

-The collision happened outside Saint Exupéry high school, according to CNN affiliate BFM TV.
+The collision happened outside Saint Exupéry high school in the Toulouse suburb of Blagnac, according to CNN affiliate BFM TV.

 Initial information about the conditions of the injured -- identified by authorities only as Chinese students -- conflicted.
 The interior ministry said the students were lightly injured; BFM reported that two were in serious condition.

-Toulouse Prosecutor Pierre-Yves Couilleau said around noon ET that two students remained hospitalized and one had left the hospital.
+Toulouse Prosecutor Pierre-Yves Couilleau said Friday evening that two students remained hospitalized and one had left the hospital.

 The driver has a history of mental illness, the interior ministry said in a statement.
 The incident doesn't initially appear to be related to terrorism, the interior ministry said.